suzuki-0000/CountdownLabel/README.md

 | .Sparkle | ![sample](Screenshots/exampleSparkle.gif) |

 #### Style
-you can directly allocate it as a normal UILabel property just like usual.
+you can directly allocate it as a UILabel property just like usual.

 ```swift
 countdownLabel.textColor = .orangeColor()